 About two thirds of the way through the wall construction I fired the ICF sub contractor due to cost over runs and sloppy workmanship.
 Since we were over budget and could not afford to hire another sub, I spent the next five months on the jobsite five to six days a week.
 After much effort and time, the home came out splendid.
 However, I had a very bad feeling about any and all ICF types of systems.

 I felt that poured in place concrete was a very cost effective and substantially structural method of construction if done right and the right forming material was used.
 One late Friday afternoon I was saying good bye to a contractor that I was doing a financial statement work for.
 I saw a note book on his desk that had a bright yellow cover on it and I ask what was that material on the outside cover.
 He said it was Autoclaved Aerated Concrete (AAC).
 He continued to explain that it was a very porous material that had excellent acoustic, fire and termite resistant properties.
 I borrowed the book over the weekend and my life took a sudden change of course.
 Through many weeks and months visiting the manufacturing plant and testing the materials I developed an easy to assemble, cost effective tri-wall system.
-While at the plant one day meeting with the engineer i asked if the AAC could be used for forming concrete and I received a quick reply; "no it is to brittle and would crumble under the hydrostatic pressure".
+While at the plant one day meeting with the engineer I asked if the AAC could be used for forming concrete and I received a quick reply; "no, it is to brittle and would crumble under the hydrostatic pressure", he said.
 He informed me that many people have tried and failed.
-So I said, if I figured out a way to use AAC as a stay in place form that could hold the pressure of the wet concrete I would be on to something great.
+So I said, if I figured out a way to use AAC as a stay in place form that could hold the pressure of the wet concrete, I would be on to something great.
 He laughed and said, "you would be a genius if you figured that out."
-Well, I did just that and immediately applied for a patent.
+Well, I did just that and immediately applied for a US Patent and received full approval.

 I was working as a financial controller of a large builder when my patent was approved.
 I framed the patent and placed it on my wall for posterity purposes.
 Three years later, within one year 3 devastating hurricanes and a massive fire descended on Central Florida.
 I felt terrible to realize that if all those homes were lost from in the fires and hurricanes were built with my patented system, they would all have had very little to no damage.
 So in 2005, I quit my career job and set up a business to promote my system.
 I called the business Omnicrete ("Omni"=all and "crete"=concrete).